Emotions

 Attendance

-If you have recently been ill, please feel free to wear a mask when you attend; masks are effective at reducing spread of many respiratory illnesses.
+If you are not feeling well, please do not come to class.
+If you have recently been ill, please wear a mask when you attend; masks are effective at reducing spread of many respiratory illnesses.
 Each of us shares responsibility for the health and safety of all in the classroom.
-For the first two weeks of class, all students (and the instructor) are required to wear masks.
-Following these two weeks, we will follow College guidance, but you may choose to wear a mask at any time.

 Accommodations & Accessibility

 Bard College is committed to providing equal access to all students.
 If you anticipate issues related to the format or requirements of this course, please contact me so that we can arrange to discuss.
 I would like us to discuss ways to ensure your full participation in the course.
 Together we can plan how best to support your learning and coordinate your accommodations.
-Students who have already been approved to receive academic accommodations through disability services should share their accommodation letter with me and make arrangements to meet as soon as possible if necessary.
+Students who have already been approved to receive academic accommodations through disability services should share their accommodation letter with me and make arrangements to meet as soon as possible.

 Diversity, Equity, & Inclusion